ManageIQ/manageiq.org/site/_posts/2017-09-19-lwimiq-all-hands-busy.md

 tags: LWIMIQ
 ---

-Last week, all engineering hands were busy in ManageIQ Engineering All-Hands meeting.
+Last week, most engineering hands were busy in an internal Engineering All-Hands meeting.
 A few stray hands still found the opportunity to submit some PRs, but there were no available fingers for typing up an entry for ["Last week in ManageIQ"][lwimiq tag].
 So please allow me, [Carol][carol github], to paw in a few words in this edition.

 ## Green thumbs